alhusseingamal/OS-Scheduler/README.md

 # OS-Scheduler
 A CPU Process Schduler with a Memory Managment Unit
 It supports 6 scheduling algorithms in addition to memory managment using Buddy Allocation Algorithm.
-System Signals and Inter-Process Communication (IPC) Methods are used for synchronization and coordination between the processes in the system.
+System signals and interprocess communication(IPC) Methods are used for synchronization and coordination between the processes in the system.
 These include: Message Queues, Shared Memory and Semaphores.

 ## Scheduling Algorithms